velos/FlowStack/README.md

 ## Usage Notes

-⚠️ For any fetched images to be displayed within a FlowLink, please import and use `CachedAsyncImage` (included in the *FlowStack* library) instead of SwiftUI's provided `AsyncImage`. `AsyncImage` does not cache fetched images and as a result, will not load a previously fetched image fast enough to be included in transition snapshots (i.e. when `transitionFromSnapshot: true` in FlowLink Configuration)
+:warning: For any fetched images to be displayed within a FlowLink, please import and use `CachedAsyncImage` (included in the *FlowStack* library) instead of SwiftUI's provided `AsyncImage`. `AsyncImage` does not cache fetched images and as a result, will not load a previously fetched image fast enough to be included in transition snapshots (i.e. when `transitionFromSnapshot: true` in FlowLink Configuration)

 ```
 extension URLCache {